HL7/cqf-measures/README.md

 ## Local Build

 The HL7 IG Publisher is committed to this repository to make building as easy as possible.
-To initially build locally, clone the repository and run the following commands the directions below in the root command:
+To initially build locally, clone the repository and run the following commands in order below in the root command:

   1. **_updatePublisher[.bat | .sh]** - <i>Process retrieves the current version of the IG publisher and stores it within the input-cache folder.
 The IG publisher is updated on a regular basis but this process does not have to be executed for every instance of the publication process.</i>